 Measurements were conducted in two 20 m-wide transects, which were originally established in the 1950s.
 The first of these was established in Denny Inclosure and was 1 km in length, whereas a shorter transect of 320 m length was established in the unenclosed part of Denny Wood.
 The transects were subdivided into contiguous 20 x 20 m (0.04 ha) subplots, with the longer transect containing 51 subplots and the shorter transect 20.
 The enclosed transect was surveyed in 1964, 1984, 1988, 1996 and 2014, while the unenclosed transect was surveyed in 1964, 1999 and 2014.
 Details of earlier measurements are presented by Mountford et al. (1999) and Mountford and Peterken (2003); data for 2014 are presented here for the first time.

-In each survey, the location and species name of all tree stems >5 cm DBH were recorded, their DBH measured using measuring tapes, and their status assessed as either alive or dead.
+In each survey, the location and species name of all tree stems >1.3m in height were recorded, their DBH measured using measuring tapes, and their status assessed as either alive or dead.
+Trees with DBH <10cm were classified as saplings and those with a DBH >10cm classified as mature trees.
 To assess ground flora a 10 x 10 m plot was located in the central part of each 20 x 20 m subplot and the percentage cover of each plant species assessed visually.
 Ground flora data were recorded in 1964, 2001 and 2014 for Denny Inclosure and 2014 for the unenclosed transect.
+In 2014 seedling abundance was also recorded for Denny Inclosure within the same 10 x 10m plots used to assess ground flora.

 Field data were supplemented with plant trait information derived from the PLANTATT database (Hill et al., 2004), focusing on Ellenberg indicator values for nitrogen, light and moisture requirements of species.
 To produce a summary of trait values in each subplot, community weighted mean values were calculated (Violle et al., 2007) by multiplying trait values for each species by the basal area of the respective tree species or by percentage cover for ground flora species.
 These values were then divided by the total basal area or percentage ground cover respectively.